 💥 78% of charity donors said that personalized communications increase their likelihood of donating again

-It can be in the subject line or the body of the email, but with that kind of an effect that you'd be crazy to miss it out!
+It can be in the subject line or the body of the email, but with that kind of effect that you’d be crazy to miss it out!

 2. Four Sample Nonprofit Newsletter Templates

-This leads with a powerful image that grabs the reader's attention.
+This leads to a powerful image that grabs the reader’s attention.
 Combined with a headline that shows an urgent need for action and a clear, focused Call To Action, messages structured like this are very effective.